“In one drop of water are found

 AL DAMOUR RIVER

-And Lebanon gets to use 17% only of its water?
+And Lebanon gets to use 17% only of its abundance of water

 With that indicative overview of our water natural resources, and my fellow Lebanese will forgive me for having missed all too many here, you might be wondering with us why our nation doesn’t get to use more than 17% of its water.